-- 1.6.9.
-For rail imported crushed rock, the potential currently exists for the Hamworthy depot to be re-opened and for imports to be resumed, dependent on demand and other factors. - 1.6.10.
-Rail sidings at Wool have been used for the export of sand from Warmwell Quarry to London, and were in use in 2014.
+- 1.31.
+For rail imported crushed rock, the potential currently exists for the Hamworthy depot to be re-opened and for imports to be resumed, dependent on demand and other factors. - 1.32.
+Rail sidings at Wool have been used for the export of sand from Warmwell Quarry to London, and were last used in 2014.
+It is not clear whether they were used in 2015.